Karyn Kupcinet: Irv Kupcinet opinion on Karyn's death

 Andrew Prine told investigators that he had spoken with Kupcinet by telephone on the day before she died.
 Law enforcement also questioned members of the Hollywood community, including Edward Stephen Rubin and Robert Hathaway, who were believed to have been among the last to see her.
 Both men were considered possible suspects during the investigation.

 In his 1988 memoir, Irv Kupcinet wrote that he and his wife did not believe Prine was involved in their daughter’s death.
 He indicated that they instead regarded another acquaintance, actor and producer David Lange, as a potential suspect, citing information they had been given during the investigation.
 According to the memoir, Lange lived in the same apartment building as Kupcinet, and a witness reported hearing unusual activity on the night her body was discovered.
 The memoir also referenced a statement from an individual who claimed Lange had privately admitted responsibility; however, according to Irv Kupcinet, authorities reported being unable to pursue the matter further because Lange obtained legal representation and declined to answer questions.
 The case remains officially unsolved.

+Later in the 1960s, David Lange moved from Los Angeles to New York.
+The next public display of his name occurred in 1971 when the movie Klute, a box office success, listed him in the credits as “co-producer.”
+The screenplay, written by Andy Lewis and his brother Dave Lewis, was filmed entirely on location in New York City in 1970.
+It is about an aspiring stage actress who has turned to prostitution to pay the rent in a brownstone on Manhattan’s West 43rd Street, and she is repeatedly harassed by telephone and stalked by a man whom she met once a long time ago.

 The body of Karyn Kupcinet being taken away by the L.A.
 County Coroner.